PerdeT/So-you-want-to-make-video-games/README.md

 # So you want to make video games

-## Here’s all the resources you’re gonna need

 I'm [Borb](https://twitter.com/oggborbis)!
 I make [video games](https://borbware.itch.io/) and [music](https://soundcloud.com/oggborbis) (at least after I've finished with my master's).

 Even more importantly, I also want **you** to learn how to make video games!!
 Because apparently, you don't need a master's thesis for that!!